MXCzkEVM/SupernodeV2-devdocs/docs/Designs/XSD.md

 Once the auction hits some defined max rate (like 1000%) without letting XSD mint to re-stepping in, the protocol infers that the position is insolvent or otherwise non-viable, and liquidates the borrower.
 The existing lender can then send a transaction to take possession of the collateral.

-Also the insurance in this case should repay the difference amounts to the borrower.
+Also the insurance in this case should repay the difference amounts to the borrower if the liquidation is faield.

 Except for MXC DAO referendum can trigger a liquidation event, borrower usually won't repay if the interest rate is 0% or even in some cases can be below 0%.